vincedarley/cewe-layout/README.md

 9) Hit "Save" when you are done with the page.
 The photos used disappear from your directory - they've been moved into the photo album.
 This is very helpful, since you can then focus only on the photos you've not yet added.
 If there are photos I've decided I no longer want, I simply delete them from the directory (they are exported copies, so...).
 10) Move to the next empty page and go back to step 6.

 Once you're done: open the book in CEWE Creator and do any fine-tuning you wish.

+Optional steps in QLayout:
-You can also use the "Gap Perfecter" or "Gridify" algorithms in QLayout to fine-tune some pages.
+1) You can also use the "Gap Perfecter" to ensure all edge gaps and internal gaps on a page are identical - fixing minor imperfections or overlaps.
+2) You can use the "Gridify" algorithm for some layouts.
+3) Export PDF - this exports just a single page of photos (no texts) so you can examine carefully.

 **Other capabilities**